 FuelRCA was founded in 2005 to help Royal College of Art students prepare for life after graduation, and to support RCA alumni as they set up their own practices and gain employment in the creative industries.

-Since then several reports and resources have highlighted the value of developing graduate entrepreneurship, enterprise and employability skills, and we list some of the main ones below, together with details of organisations which FuelRCA regularly collaborates with.
+Since then several reports and guidelines have highlighted the value of developing graduate entrepreneurship, enterprise and employability skills, and we list some of the main ones below, together with details of organisations which FuelRCA regularly collaborates with.
 The reports are available as pdf downloads or on-line, and we will add further resources and contacts as they become available.

 An introduction to enterprise education for creative subject students, Frances Brown, supported by NACUE Create, October 2013